parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 {% endcodeblock %}

 The application crashed in line 5 over and over again.
 When I looked inside ecx I saw empty space but looking around I saw the application's complete path.
-After a while I realized that it is trying to read arguments.
+After a while I realized that the code is trying to read arguments.
 The rest is obvious from the code.
-First two characters of rist argument are written over the first two characters of the blob.
-First and second characters of second argument are written at offset ``0x80``.
+First two characters of first argument are written over the first two characters of the blob.
+First and second characters of second argument are written at offset ``0x80`` and ``0x81``.

 Then [fopen](http://msdn.microsoft.com/en-us/library/yeby3zcb.aspx) is called to create/open a file named ``gratz.exe`` for writing in binary mode ("wb").
 Then blob is written to it by calling [fwrite](http://msdn.microsoft.com/en-us/library/h9t88zwz.aspx) and finally it is closed with [fclose](http://msdn.microsoft.com/en-us/library/fxfsw25t.aspx).
 Then command ``gratz.exe`` is run via the [system](http://msdn.microsoft.com/en-us/library/277bwbdz.aspx) call.
 So we are writing the blob to a file and then executing it.